jithinjudepaule/lambda-blue-green/README.md

-# Lambda Blue Green Deployments
+# Lambda Blue Green Deployment

 This repository contains Terraform code to deploy an AWS Lambda function with an alias, set up routing configuration for the alias, and obtain the Lambda URL.